coderofsalvation/Gexpress-middleware-RESTsheet/README.md

 ## Generate JS Client

-The Gexpress docs automatically generate a JS client, so here's how to extend it:
+[Gexpress](https://github.com/coderofsalvation/Gexpress) automatically generate a JS client, so here's how to extend it:

 ```
     function middleware_database(){